woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 As we continue to watch the mind, awareness deepens.
 And as the awareness deepens, more and more tapes lose energy, lose force, lose reality.
 More and more of them become transparent and then disappear.
 It’s not that we’re trying to make them disappear.
 There’s an acceptance of them, we’re perfectly willing to have them there.
 In that very acceptance,though, they start disappearing of their own accord.
 And as they start disappearing a great silence increasingly descendson us.
 We become more and more still within.

 And then one day the final, the ultimate happens.
 The tapes are all gone, they are simply there no more.
 And we’re there no more either.
 All desires, all goals, all clingings, all programs are absent, extinguished.
 There is no past and no future anymore, there is only the moment.
-The ego’s smoky candle flame has gone out, but now the sun lights up the sky.We are dead, we are gone, but now God is alI've.
+The ego’s smoky candle flame has gone out, but now the sun lights up the sky.We are dead, we are gone, but now God is alIive.
 While we were, God was not.
 Now that we are not, God is.
 Existence Itself now dances through the form where we used to be.
 The inner <u>Melody</u> just moves through us.

 This is <u>nirvana</u>, the final enlightenment.
 And “nirvana”is such a beautiful word, for it means “no burning.”
 There’s nolonger the burning of desire, of striving and <u>clutching</u>.
 And in the absence of that, in that <u>utter</u> emptiness there’s a quiet bliss that’s beyond happiness, beyond excitement, beyond the thrill of any kind of experience.
 The bliss of Existence Itself.
 Now It moves, It controls.